Shopify/polaris/.changeset/tidy-dryers-stare.md

 '@shopify/polaris': patch
 ---

-Updated `EmptyState` to verify image has loaded before rendering
+Fixed layout shift on `EmptyState` when image is loading with skeleton image